po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

 ## 💡 Hint

-* Research the [jQuery docs on events listeners](https://api.jquery.com/category/events/) to find the method that will provide the operation we require.
+* How can we ensure that our HTML elements have the correct event listeners attached to them?

 ## 🏆 Bonus